sashakhaf/Test/README2.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Ensure you have met the following requirements by installing the following packages:

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->

-You have installed:

 * pandas==1.0.5
 * numpy==1.18.5